ngoantho/ngoantho/readme.md

 | Survey platform with AI analysis      | Express, Angular, ChatGPT | [↗](https://github.com/ngoantho/SurveySage)                    | [Azure](https://surveysage.azurewebsites.net)       |
 | Transform an image with operations    | Express, Sharp            | [↗](https://github.com/ngoantho/image-processor)               |                                                     |
 | Search for addresses across countries | Express, MongoDB          | [↗](https://github.com/ngoantho/cs5200-address-searcher)       | [Azure](https://address-searcher.azurewebsites.net) |

+# Testimonials
+"Anthony’s work was exceptional... and instrumental in the successful completion of several key projects used globally at Microsoft."
+— Jess Nault, Sr. Data Engineer, PTG/Aegis at Microsoft "Anthony exhibited an impressive combination of speed and accuracy... his SSIS package will be used for our NACHA compliance project."
+— Elizabeth Czarnecki, Sr. IT Developer, Florida Blue